-Abstract.
-We describe a case-control study to identify risk factors that are associated with higher rates of webserver compromise.
+Abstract-We describe a case-control study to identify risk factors that are associated with higher rates of webserver compromise.
 We inspect a random sample of around 200 000 webservers and automatically identify attributes hypothesized to affect the susceptibility to compromise, notably content management system (CMS) and webserver type.
 We then cross-list this information with data on webservers hacked to serve phishing pages or redirect to unlicensed online pharmacies.
 We find that webservers running WordPress and Joomla are more likely to be hacked than those not running any CMS, and that servers running Apache and Nginx are more likely to be hacked than those running Microsoft IIS.
+We also identify several WordPress plugins and Joomla extensions that associated with compromise.
 Furthermore, using a series of logistic regressions, we find that a CMS's market share is positively correlated with website compromise.
-Finally, we examine the link between webservers running outdated software and being compromised.
-Contrary to conventional wisdom, we find that servers running outdated versions of Word-Press (the most popular CMS platform) are less likely to be hacked than those running more recent versions.
-We present evidence that this may be explained by the low install base of outdated software.
+Surprisingly, we find that webservers running outdated software are less likely to be compromised than those running up-to date software.
+We present evidence that this is true for core WordPress software (the most popular CMS platform) and many associated plugins.
+Finally, we examine what happens to webservers following compromise.
+We find that under 5% of hacked WordPress websites are subsequently updated, but those that do are recompromised about half as often as those that do not update.